harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```
 Before merging, g24882.t1 is in the steelblue network, with 212 other genes
+After merging with a threshold of 0.05:
+g24882.t1 is in the steelblue network, with 212 other genes
+After merging with a threshold of 0.15:
+g24882.t1 is in the steelblue network, with 212 other genes
+After merging with a threshold of 0.25:
-After merging, g24882.t1 is in the darkolivegreen network, with 953 other genes
+g24882.t1 is in the darkolivegreen network, with 953 other genes
 ```

 Export network for external visualisation with Cytoscape